-To prep, I printed the Place Value War cards (below) on cardstock to give them extra durability and make the colors really pop.
+To prep this place value game, I printed the Place Value War cards (below) on cardstock to give them extra durability and make the colors really pop.
 I cut along the grey lines to separate the pieces and gave the deck a quick shuffle.

-Big Brother (age 6.5) is always up for a fun math game so he was eager to give the new activity a try.
+Big Brother (age 6) is always up for a fun math game, so he was eager to give the new activity a try.
 We dealt the deck of cards face down into two piles: one for him and one for me.
-Then we each flipped over our top card and read the number out loud.
+Then, we each flipped over our top card and read the number out loud.

 He was pretty excited to count 149 on his card…

 We wrote both of our numbers on the record sheet.